nathanielbd/blog/content/posts/manim-in-wsl-with-data.md

 I found looking through the source code and [how Grant himself used Manim](https://github.com/3b1b/manim/tree/a529a59abf1f6af02e664dbad1c8474f3a25a61e/from_3b1b) to be a decent alternative to documentation.

 I'm excited because there are [ongoing efforts to make Manim web-compatible](https://github.com/eulertour/eulerv2).
 The combination of this and better documentation should make for more amazing math videos and other educational visualizations.

+My entry for BJC 2020 wasn't the best, but it gave me an excuse to learn Manim and video editing with [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/)!
+The effort to production value ratio is really high for both of these tools.

+Now I need an excuse to evaluate some presentation/slidedeck tools for this ratio.
+Would the winner be [Beamer](https://www.overleaf.com/learn/latex/Beamer), [reveal.js](https://revealjs.com/), or [impress.js](https://impress.js.org/)?